Skimlinks/affiliated forum links

 So we have tweaked the software, and the tracking is now added only once you actually click.
 This also means people can simply copy a link and paste it in their browser if, for some reason, they didn't want it to be tracked (or even more easily, register on the forum and turn Skimlinks and affiliated forum links off).

-Will MSE team links have a *?
-Back to top
+Will MSE team links have an *?

 The simple answer is because we believe it's a clean way to generate revenue that falls within our ethical stance (see How This Site's Financed).

 This forum is massive.
 It's one of the UK's biggest social networking sites.
-It has no adverts, and no-one can pay to be on the site.
+It has no adverts, and no one can pay to be on the site.

 But it comes at a large cost to pay for servers, our forum team, and specialised forum developers.
 We also have an in-house lawyer, who spends a great deal of time dealing with legal letters arising from posts made by forum users, so that we can continue to allow people to have their say about issues that involve big companies.